jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 ## What ways can things be organized?

+### Information schemas

 Wurman (1990) claims there are only five ways to organize items.
-Similarly, Wyllys (2000) states that information can be organized according to different **schemas** that encompass Wurman's five ways (italicized):
+Similarly, Wyllys (2000) states that information can be organized according to different schemas that encompass Wurman's five ways (italicized):

 - **Exact schemas** (mutually exclusive, AKA classes): _alphabet, location, chronology, continuum_
 - **Inexact schemas,** AKA _categories:_ topical, task-oriented, audience-specific, metaphor-driver (e.g., information lifecycle)
 - **Hybrid schemas,** combining multiple methods (may be confusing)

+### Information structures

 But, Wyllys adds, there are also three fundamental information **structures,** AKA **data models.** In their review of database history (gens 1-3), Connolly and Begg (2015) classify Wyllys' three structures as "record-based", and add "object-oriented" as another top-level category:

 - **Record-based structures** can’t express constraints on the data, but express structure well

     - **(1G) Hierarchical structures**
-        - Per Zeng (n.d.), strict hierarchies (trees) can model three different types of real-world relationships:
+        - Per Zeng (n.d.), strict hierarchies __(trees)__ can model three different types of real-world relationships:
             - __Generic:__ _X is a Y_ or _All X are Y, and some Y are X
                 - Succulent: Cactus (NTG)
                 - Cactus: Succulent (BTG)